 Chicago, IL 60607

-Project MORE focuses on economic opportunity by providing critically needed support services for Head Start parents.
-Through a research-based curriculum and adult education services, MORE is committed to developing lifelong learning and economic self-sufficiency for Head Start and child care families.
+UIC AmeriCorps Project MORE focuses on economic opportunity by providing critically needed support services for Chicago Early Learning families.
+Through a research-based curriculum and support services, MORE is committed to developing lifelong learning and economic self-sufficiency for families.
 MORE provides: tutoring for parents in GED, English as a Second Language classes, employment readiness, as well as financial literacy workshops.
-In addition, MORE members provide Volunteer Management training to Head Start staff.
+In addition, MORE members provide Volunteer Management training and resources for Autism and Developmental Delays to Chicago Early Learning staff.
 The program helps AmeriCorps members gain the knowledge and skills to successfully work with families, increase access to resources for families and professionals, recruit volunteers and community members to sustain MORE for families accomplishments.

 Northwestern University Settlement Association